 You and your counselor will work together to determine how many counseling sessions would be appropriate for you based on your needs and the CWC’s resources.
 Typically, a plan is outlined at the start of your counseling and is reassessed and adjusted as therapy unfolds.
-We provide brief individual counseling but can also help you connect to longer-term counseling, either through our group counseling program or a referral to therapists in the community.
+We provide short-term individual counseling but can also help you connect to longer-term counseling, either through our group counseling program or a referral to therapists in the community.

 Counseling sessions last 45-50 minutes.
 Typically sessions are scheduled every 2-3 weeks, but may be scheduled on a weekly basis based on your needs and your counselor’s availability.

 Research has shown that consistent attendance makes counseling sessions more effective.
 If you need to reschedule or cancel an appointment, please call our office as soon as possible to let us know.
 This advance notice allows us to use that time to help other students who are waiting to be seen.

 Our office phone number is 352-392-1575.

 How We Use Assessment

 Assessment simply means understanding how you are responding to counseling.
 We can assess this both by talking with you and by looking at a brief questionnaire you complete before each session.

 These are your goals for counseling—what you want to address or accomplish through counseling.

 Your counselor will collaborate with you to establish these goals and will talk honestly with you about what is realistic to tackle in short-term counseling.
 Identifying goals helps you be intentional about what’s most important to address.
 Topics may include significant events, personal challenges, changes in your feelings or behaviors, or progress you have made.